 The summit of Boundary Peak is the highest point in the State of Nevada.
 Residing at the Northern end of the White Mountains, it is part of a twin peak with Montgomery Peak in California, which is 298' higher and separated by 2/3rds of a mile via a very rocky ridge.
 Boundary Peak itself only has a prominence of a little over 250'.

 Boundary Peak derives its name from the proximity to the boundary between the two states that runs down the saddle between the two peaks and was likely named by surveyors who were working in the West in the mid 1800s.
 The actual boundary between the two states was finally legally settled in 1980.
 The controversy stemmed from a survey done in 1873 by Alexey VonSchmidt.
 His survey placed placed the border from Lake Tahoe to the Colorado River askew with that established by the U.S. Coast and Geodetic Survey between 1893 and 1899, putting Boundary Peak in California.
 If the USGS had not changed the border, Wheeler Peak in Great Basin National Park, would be Nevada's high point.
 Many still consider Wheeler Peak a more spectacular peak and would have been a more worthy destination for the highest point in the Silver State.

-Most people who climb this peak are doing so trying to gain another in their quest to gain the high point in as many states as possible.
-The most climbed route, Trail Canyon, is a strenuous walk up through a tremendous amount of scree with some minor scrambling near the summit.
+Most people who climb this peak are doing so in their quest to gain the high point in as many states as possible.
+There are two routes that meet up at a saddle 2,300' below the summit.
+Trails lead to the saddle, while the remaining stretch is a strenuous walk up through a tremendous amount of scree with some minor scrambling near the summit.

 Some people do use the Queen Canyon Road off U.S. Highway 6 just east of the California - Nevada border.
 It is a very rough road but passable to the Queen Mine at 9200 feet.